 No one wants to spend their wedding day feeling rushed!
 The great thing is that no one has too – with some planning and organisation, everyone benefits.
 Weddings sure are fast paced – ask any photographer and any couple who have been married and they’ll tell you the day absolutely flew by!
 And it does.
 Why?
 Because they are BUSY!
 There’s a lot on the agenda.
 You could say some are down right chaotic – which unfortunately can cause unnecessary stress on the bride and sometimes the groom – but mainly the bride.
 The chaotic ones I find are where the couple has left it too late to be ready, resulting in being late for the ceremony and trying to go by an unrealistic timeline.
 I’ve seen timelines set out at 5 minute intervals – to me that is not realistic.
 I never want my couples to feel their day is regimented, but if a timeline is not followed – the couple can lose out on getting awesome images and end up disappointed.

-In my break from shooting due to COVID 19, I hope to spend some time offering helpful guidance to couples who are on their wedding planning journey.
 Every couple deserves beautiful images but there are things you can do to make sure that happens.
 It comes down to organisation.
 By following these tips it will result in a more relaxed and chilled out wedding day which I think is the goal for all couples.
 Who want’s to look back on their day thinking their photographer RUSHED them and they felt like they didn’t have meaningful interactions with family and friends because they simply didn’t have the time.
 By understanding how long things take, what you can do to ensure you receive beautiful images, your day will be so much more pleasant and memorable.
 With over ten years of shooting weddings, I have found that the most enjoyable weddings for me and more importantly the couple – are the ones where they have prioritised their photography by being ready on time, they followed a realistic time schedule, co-ordinated all vendors and allowed enough time between ceremony and reception to get beautiful photos.

 When hiring a photographer, you want to know they are going to take the best images they can, photos of all the details you’ve worked so hard to put together, whether it be your dress, jewellery, shoes, flowers, you’ve hired a decorator to put together something amazing, photos of your guests – family and friends, candid shots etc. Let me tell you – I have a pretty thorough list of shots I know my couples will appreciate memorised.
 I’ve been shooting for so long it’s second nature BUT it all comes down to not only how efficient I am as a photographer – it also comes down to you and what you can do to help make sure these shots come to life.
 I’m going to break the day down into sections: